Mortgage Q&A: “How much do mortgage brokers make?”

 Their average income will also depend on the financial institutions they choose to partner with, as compensation structures and points per loan will vary across different mortgage lenders.

 One aspect of a mortgage broker’s job is linking up with lending partners that are good at quickly closing loans, while also offering competitive pricing.
 As such, these partners can greatly affect a mortgage brokers salary.

 Will mortgage brokers still make the same money?

-The 360 Mortgage Group believes brokers will be able to adapt to the changes, and if you know anything about the mortgage business, rules are circumvented overnight.
+The 360 Mortgage Group believes brokers will be able to adapt to the compensation changes.
+And if you know anything about the mortgage business, new rules are typically circumvented overnight.

 So brokers can simply pick up a specific compensation-based rate sheet they’d like and be on their way.

 For example, if they want to make 2.50 points, there’s a rate sheet for that.
 If they only want one point, there’s a rate sheet for that too.

 But the rule change will probably reduce average incomes for loan brokers since they won’t be able to take a little from both the front and back of the loan.